it-uniba-minima/progetto_map_/docs/Applicazione Argomenti del corso.md

     }

     initImagePanel() {
-        // Create the image panel and set the properties...
+        // Create the image panel...
+        // Adds all the images in the game to a CardLayout...
-        // Add the image panel to the panel...
+        // Assigns the card layout to the image panel...
     }

     private void initComponents() {